 Oxygen is vital to life on earth.
 Hypoxia is a condition or state in which insufficient levels of oxygen are supplied to cells or tissues, while it is associated with a wide range of conditions in human health and diseases such as cancers, cardiovascular diseases and anemia, among others.
 The recent development of high-throughput sequencing based omics technologies greatly advanced the large-scale identification of hypoxia-regulated proteins and the detection of candidate reference markers for diseases diagnosis and therapy.
-Here, we provide a database of iHypoxia (integrative database for Hypoxia associated proteins in mammals), which host the results of hypoxia regulatory proteins based on low-throughput and high-throughput identification.
+Here, we provide a database of iHypoxia (integrative database of expression dynamics of proteins in response to hypoxia), which host the results of hypoxia regulatory proteins based on low-throughput and high-throughput identification.

-In total, 158,615 quantification events on 41,482 hypoxia-regulated proteins for 5 mammals under 390 conditions were collected and integrated in the database, while the details about the samples, hypoxia experiments were also manually curated.
+In total, 458,481 quantification events on 39,685 hypoxia-regulated proteins for 5 mammals under approximately 390 conditions were collected and integrated in the database, while the details about the samples, hypoxia experiments were also manually curated.
+Furthermore, ~10,000 candidate genes were also integrated from diverse species inhabiting low oxygen environment.
+We further expanded our data to 432,298 proteins in 48 animals by orthologous search.
 The iHypoxia database provides simple and user-friendly interface to browse and search data, and the detailed information is organized and visualized for queries.

 #1.
 Ensembl ID : ENSG00000100644, #2.
 UniProt ID : Q16665, #3.
 Gene name : HIF1A, #4.
 Protein name : Hypoxia-inducible factor 1-alpha